mohamedmostafam0/BigQuery-Subscription-Analytics/README.md

-# Analytics Engineering BigQuery Assessment
+# Subscription Analytics with BigQuery

 This project contains a series of SQL queries and scripts to analyze subscription data in Google BigQuery.
 The SQL queries cover various analyses, including customer acquisition, churn, upgrades, and downgrades.